electricimp/BQ25895/README.md

 This method configures and enables the battery charger with settings to perform a charging cycle when a battery is connected and an input source is available.
 It is recommended that this method is called immediately after the constructor and on cold boots with the settings for your battery.

 For the BQ25895, the defaults are 4.208V and 2048mA.
-For the BQ25895M, the defaults are 4.352V and 2048mA, which you apply by adding the key *BQ25895MDefaults* and the value `true` in a table of settings passed into the method.
-Please ensure you confirm that these defaults are suitable for your battery &mdash; see [**Setting Up The BQ25895 Library For Your Battery**](./Examples/README.md) for guidance.
+For the BQ25895M, the defaults are 4.352V and 2048mA, which you apply by adding the key *BQ25895MDefaults* and the value `true` to the table of settings passed into the method.
+Please ensure you confirm that these defaults are suitable for your battery &mdash; see [**Setting Up The BQ25895 Library For Your Battery**](./examples/README.md) for guidance.

 **IMPORTANT** The default settings applied by the library have been changed from those set by this library’s predecessor, the BQ25895M library.
 You must consider this a breaking change when upgrading to the new library, and ensure your code calls *enable()* with the correct settings &mdash; see the examples below.